 Thirty years later, we are excited to share amazing results of conservation and preservation of our Marine Sanctuary.
 Take a snorkeling tour, in our coral reef and greet the residents in Alega Marine sanctuary.
 From giant clams to baby octopus, and turtle nesting, all is worth a day of meditation at Tisa’s barefoot world.
 Let us offer you our new conservation approach, of how to be a responsible traveler and feel the heartbeat of the earth.
 Our natural aquarium is an awesome place to start.
 You won’t be disappointed.

 The Alega Preservation Institute is now a 501c3 organization.
 Your tax deductible donation can be made via the Paypal Giving Fund

-As a pioneer and leader of Eco-tourism, of American Samoa, the 28 year old Tisa’s Barefoot Bar, is fully committed to reduce further damage to other living things and environment.
+As a pioneer and leader of Eco-tourism, of American Samoa, the 28 year old Tisa’s Barefoot Bar & Eco Lodge, is fully committed to reduce further damage to other living things and environment.
 We accept the responsibility of living by examples, and maintain sustainable business practice in our village and share them with our neighbors.
 Our mission to live in harmony with nature, has improved with lessons learned, through trial and error, education, and team work with our island community and government.

 Restoring and sharing of our traditional practice and knowledge in organic farming has inspired planting of new food items on island.
 We encourage, fishing responsibly and in season, to insure protection of rare species from extinct.
 A healthy environment is a great sign of a balance eco system.
 We succeeded in improving our business outlook to reduce, recycled and reuse everything including trash washed up on the beach for our business shelter.